 Photo of a woman facing a dog on leash

-Are you Misusing Treats When You Train Your Dog?
+Are you Misusing Treats in Dog Training?

 I meet a lot of people that say “my dog will only come or stay if I have a treat”.
 My answer to that is: “You may be using the treats incorrectly!”.
 For the most part, when you’re training come and stay, the treat should not be present.
 Treats should be in a pouch, in a closed fist and/or behind your back.
 It should be about the BEHAVIOR of the dog, not the reward.
 The reward comes later, as a reinforcer.
 The only time a treat should be visually present is when you are luring (see notes below for definition of lure) a dog into their first sits, downs and during leash training for heel work.
 For the sit and down, the treat should be replaced by a hand signal ASAP.
 Other than that, the dog shouldn’t see your treats on a regular basis.
 Obviously they know you have them but, if you’re using the treat to get your dog to come or stay, I urge you to change that by surprising them instead.
 For come you have to ask yourself “What can I do to get my dog to come to me?”
 This means: Am I EXCITING enough, positive and fun?
 Or am I simply standing still and saying their name?
 That’s not very enticing.
 Move your body, say their name in a happy voice and make coming to you FUN.
 Mix up your rewards between food, toys, praise and petting (surprise your dog with ALL once in a while).